CT (Computed Tomography) Ablation

 What is an ablation?

-The needles used are small, 1 to 2 mm in diameter and therefore no large incision is required for their insertion.
-Once the needle is in the correct position, microwave energy is passed through the needle and into the surrounding tissue causing it to heat up and the cells to die.
-The effect is localised but very frequently, and depending on the size of the tumour, the needle is moved to a number of different positions to ensure good coverage of the tumour and its surrounding area.
-The dead tissue shrinks away eventually and does not need to be removed by surgery.
+The needles used are 1 to 2 mm in diameter and therefore no large incision is required for their insertion.
+Once the needle is in the correct position, microwave energy is passed through the needle and into the surrounding tissue causing it to heat up and destroy the tumour cells.
+The effect is localised; however, the needle can be moved to a number of different positions to ensure good coverage of the tumour and its surrounding area.

-Cryoablation, also known more simply as ‘cryo’, involves the use of ice to freeze tumours.
+Cryo ablation, involves the use of ice to freeze tumours.
 The ice used is at a temperature of less than -40°C and provides a very efficient means of destroying tumour cells in a localised area.
-This is a method that is able to preserve the normal tissues of the kidney and allows increased accuracy as the ice can be seen on CT scans.

 Much like microwave ablation, cryoablation involves inserting small needles into the tumour under imaging guidance.
-The probes used are about 1.5 mm in diameter.
+The needles used are about 1.5 mm in diameter.

 Where will the ablation be done and who will carry it out?

-An interventional radiologist (a doctor who specialises in reading diagnostic images such as X-rays and CT scans to carry out operations) will carry out the procedure alongside an anaesthetist who will monitor you during the procedure.
-They will be assisted by a radiology nurse and a radiographer who will take the images.
+An Interventional Radiologist (a specialist radiology doctor who uses minimally invasive, image-guided techniques to diagnose and treat a wide range of diseases) will carry out the procedure alongside an anaesthetist who will monitor you during the procedure.
+They will be assisted by a radiology nurse and a radiographer.

 How do I prepare for the procedure?

-On the day of your procedure, please do not eat anything for 6 hours before your appointment.
+On the day of your procedure, do not eat anything for 6 hours before your appointment.

 Some blood-thinning medications may need to be stopped before the biopsy (we will let you know if this is the case for you) but please continue to take any pain or blood pressure medication as normal.